aliaksandr960/monodepth-satellite-toolbox/README.md

 ## Tests

-Due I not found any specific datasetes, I just grabbed 6 images form all around the world.
+Due I not found any specific datasetes, I just made 6 screenshots form Goggle Maps all around the world.

 If ortho looks fine - it means height estimation and depthmaps also fine.